EFlynn7778/rotary-controller-python/README.md

 Various layout "improvements" for personal preference and overal ease of usability.

+NOT tested with the controller hardware yet, as I have yet to acquire/build.
+Should work fine as no chages were made that should affect functionality.

 # Rotary Controller Python

 This project is a Kivy based user interface developed for the Raspberry PI for the control of rotary tables and